Březnice (Příbram District): Sights

-Březnice is known for the Březnice Castle, protected as a national cultural heritage.
-It was built in the 13th century.
-The castle is surrounded by a Renaissance garden and English landscape garden.
+Březnice is known for the Březnice Castle, protected as a national cultural monument.
+It was built as a Gothic fortress in the 13th century and rebuilt in the Renaissance style in the second half of the 16th century.
+In the 17th century, early Baroque modifications were made, but the castle did not lose its Renaissance character.
+The castle is surrounded by a Renaissance garden and an English landscape park.
 Historically significant is its library from 1558, one of the oldest in Bohemia.
-The castle is open to the public.
+Today the castle is owned by the state and is open to the public.

 The Church of Saints Francis Xavier and Ignatius of Loyola is a landmark of historical town centre.
 It was built by Carlo Lurago in 1642–1650.
 It includes many valuable paintings and carved sculptures.

 The Jewish ghetto is a unique urban complex with preserved Neoclassical houses.
 The synagogue was built in 1726–1728 and rebuilt in 1874.
 Březnice served as an important cultural and social centre for Jewish population in a wide area.
 There is also a Jewish cemetery in the town.